Bungie-net/api/README.md

   * #696 Vendor Lord Saladin's manifest definition has missing info
   * #694 Record Objective
   * #651 GetHistoricalStats (account or character) endpoints will not return Gambit/PvECompetitive stats for now
-  * #566 The Fall Will Kill You Objective is still classified
   * #77 genderedNames properties keyed by English strings

 If you haven't already seen the changes for Forsaken, [Please click here for more information](https://github.com/Bungie-net/api/wiki/2.3.0-and-2.3.1-Changes-(Forsaken-Release))!